Filipondios/Eclipse-Dev-Style-Themes/README.md

 <a name="helper"></a>

 ## Using the Theme Helper (EDSTH) 🖥
-You can access to the Theme helper or EDSTH (Eclise Dev Style Theming Herper) by clicking in the sample.html file when you have downloaded this repo files or by accessing it in the web, with <a href="">this link</a>.
+You can access to the Theme helper or EDSTH (Eclise Dev Style Theming Helper) by clicking in the sample.html file when you have downloaded this repo files or by accessing it in the web, with <a href="">this link</a>.

 <a name="download"></a>